-Clinton claims another conference title
+Horses charge into playoffs

 The Dark Horses snagged the conference title while averaging 74.8 points per game with a field goal percentage at 47 percent.
 The were monstrous on the boards with 44.6 rebounds per game.
 All this was topped off with 19.0 assists, 15.5 steal and 6.3 blocks per game.

 “We are very proud of these young men and they should be of themselves as well.
-They have gone undefeated in conference play the past two seasons, 31-0, and are now 23-1 with an 18 game winning streak heading into the state tournament,” stated Jordan.
+They have gone undefeated in conference play the past two seasons, 31-0, and are now 23-1 with an 18-game winning streak heading into the state tournament,” stated Jordan.

 “We are excited about opening play at home next Tuesday and are hoping for a No. 1 or No. 2 overall seed to possibly get four games at home, if we can keep the ball rolling.
 We hope to see a lot of fans there to support these fine young men,” Jordan concluded.